lavData/obsidian_sync/Airbyte.md

 ---

-Airbyte uses a independent component is [[Temporal]].
+Airbyte uses a independent component is [[Đơn xin nghỉ việc]].
 Temporal be used like orchestrate workflow

 [[Airbyte Scale Workflow Orchestratrion Temporal]]